Kizaki

 }

 The returned token is shown once.
-After that, your UI should treat it like any other secret and never expect to fetch it again.
+Your UI should treat it like any other secret and never expect to retrieve it again.

 Common Mistakes

-• putting authorization logic only in handlers instead of the normal data model
+• Putting authorization logic only in handlers instead of the data model.

 A Good Mental Model